Do you need a headgear for Muay Thai sparring?

 As another top Muay Thai brand, Twins is another go-to brand for all kinds of Muay Thai essentials.
 The HGL-3 is Twins’ answer to anyone looking for sparring headguards.
 Handmade with 100% cow skin leather, and crafted from decades of experience, this is one tough headgear.

 The HGL-3 strikes a good balance between its features and provides a reasonable degree of protection.
 The excellent visibility and lightweight translates to better mobility for better evasion.
 And as mentioned, evasion is certainly the best way to avoid head injuries.
 These were used at my gym’s intra-gym competition team tryouts recently and as far as I know, everyone went back without any head or facial injuries that night.
 For that, it deserves a spot on the list.
+Also compared to the Fairtex headguard, the HGL-3 offers more padding, which makes it a superior option.

-|– “Everything on this headgear is perfect it’s comfortable good protection.”
+|– “Everything on this headgear is perfect it’s comfortable good protection.”|

 – “Headgear is great for protecting my pretty face.“